Abster (ABSTER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Abster Historical Price

-According to the latest data gathered on Abster live price page, the current price of Abster is 0.01059442USD.
-The circulating supply of Abster(ABSTER) is 990.49M ABSTER , giving it a market capitalization of $10.46M.
+According to the latest data gathered on Abster live price page, the current price of Abster is 0.00980349USD.
+The circulating supply of Abster(ABSTER) is 990.49M ABSTER , giving it a market capitalization of $9.78M.

 How Does Abster (ABSTER) Price Prediction Module Work?